Tracks of Study

 |Applied math/computational science course from approved list||3-4 hours|

 |Professional development coursework||4-8 hours|

 |Total degree credit||32 hours|

 - Minimum of 12 500-level credit hours applied toward the degree, 8 of which must be in ME or TAM.

 - Maximum of 4 hours of independent study may be applied toward degree requirements.

 No course used to fulfill any degree requirement may be taken using the “Credit/No Credit” or “Audit” options.
 All degree requirements must be fulfilled with graduate-level standard letter grade courses.

-Master of Engineering students are allotted up to five calendar years after first registration in the Graduate College.
-However, the Department expects most full-time candidates for the Master of Engineering degree will be able to be completed in as little as 2-3 semesters by full-time candidates.
+Master of Engineering students are allotted up to five calendar years after their first registration in the Graduate College to finish the degree.
+However, the M.Eng.ME degree is designed to be able to be completed in as little as 2-3 semesters by full-time candidates.